jbittel/django-mama-cas/docs/index.rst

 CAS is an HTTP-based protocol that provides single sign-on functionality to web services.
-It operates using tickets, unique text strings that are provided and validated by the server, allowing web services to authenticate a user without having access to the user's credentials.
+It operates using tickets, unique text strings that are provided and validated by the server, allowing web services to authenticate a user without direct access to the user's credentials.

 .. _Central Authentication Service (CAS): http://en.wikipedia.org/wiki/Central_Authentication_Service